LeonaBaetz/Mental_Imagery_Experiment/README.md

 This repository is used for the final group project in Experimental Psychology Lab, Summer term 2019.

 ### Files in this folder
-Hayakawa&Keysar(2018)...pdf: The study from which we will replicate the first experiment.\ sentences_imagine.txt: A collection of expressions like "imagine the taste of coffee" we are gonna show in the experiment.
+Hayakawa&Keysar(2018)...pdf: The study from which we will replicate the first experiment.<br/>
+sentences_imagine.txt: A collection of expressions like "imagine the taste of coffee" we are gonna show in the experiment.

 ### Meetings